-English - (13ENG)
+English Literature - (13ENL)

-The Level 3 course will involve study of a range of literature and possibly film, selected from the best works in the English canon and cinema.
-Students must respond critically to a wide range of texts.
+This Level 3 course will involve study of a range of literature selected from the best works in the English canon.
+Students must respond critically to a wide range of written texts.
 Contact the Head of Faculty Mr Aitken or Assistant Head Mrs Cassie Foster for further information about courses at this level.

-At least 14 credits at Level 2, of which 6 credits must have been achieved in AS91101 or by negotiation with Head of Faculty.
+- At least 14 credits at Level 2, of which 6 credits must have been achieved in AS91101 or by negotiation with Head of Faculty. - Students must have completed every assessment in Year 12 to be eligible for this course.

-vement Standards depending on skills and interests of the class, the course will selection of the standards below: ber of Ext.
-Credits Int.
-91472 Respond critically to specified aspect(s) of studied written text(s), supported by evidence OR 4 91473 Respond critically to specified aspect(s) of studied visual or oral text(s), supported by evidence ence 4 91474 Respond critically to significant aspects of unfamiliar written texts through close reading, supported by evidence 4 91475 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas 5 6 91476 Create and deliver a fluent and coherent oral text which develops, sustains, and structures ideas 3 91478 Respond critically to significant connections across texts, supported by evidence 4 OR 91480 Respond critically to significant aspects of visual and/or oral text(s) through close reading, supported by evidence 3
+A - l-1 and the second s Number of Credits vement Standards depending on skills and interests of the class, the course er a selection of the standards below: Ext.
+Int.
+91472 Respond critically to specified aspect(s) of studied written text(s), supported by evidence 4 91474 Respond critically to significant aspects of unfamiliar written texts through close reading supported by evidence 4 91475 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas i 6 91476 Create and deliver a fluent and coherent oral text which develops, sustains, and structures ideas 3 91479 Develop an informed understanding of literature and/or language using critical texts 4 Tota l Credits: 21

-Total Credits: 20/21